lend-invest/react-flexi-table/README.md

 With most basic tables you have the following options:
   - *Make every column a fixed with*.
 This isn't reactive, is a pain to maintain, and can leave a lot of space unused (for instance when you have to leave enough space to fit $10,000,00 when 99% of times the amount is < $100)
   - *Make every column a percentage*.
-This is reactive to a degree, but will leave a lot of white space on larger devices, and squash everything on smaller devices.
+This is reactive to a degree but will leave a lot of white space on larger devices, and squash everything on smaller devices.
 It's difficult to create a consistent apperance.

 We wanted something better.
 We wanted the column widths to react to their content.

-# High level explanation
+# High level summary

-To make the table and data best fit the space, this component needs to know how each column works relative to it's data.
+To make the table and data best fit the space, this component needs to know how each column works relative to its data.
 FlexiTable supports three different column types to do this.

   - **Fixed:** The simplest column type.
 A single fixed width.
 Good for columns with data that is always the same on every row. e.g. an image, a 'Delete' button, or 'edit' link.
   - **Fit To Content:** This column type changes the width of the column to fit the biggest piece of content within that content.
 Good for things like status codes, or numbers where you don't want to take up any more space than you need to, but the content should never wrap.
   - **Flexi:** Flexi columns will expand or shrink to fit the available space.
 These are good for long pieces of text such as comments, addresses, and generally things that you are ok with wrapping over multiple lines.
-At least one column should be a flexi column. _This is the default_.
+At least one column should be a flexible column. _This is the default_.

 ## Usage

 ### Code

-Please see `/demo/src/index.js` for an example.
+Please see `/demo/src/index.js` for example.

 #### FlexiTable